CRT Audio Fingerprinting

 CRT vs Traditional Audio Fingerprinting

-FeaturesShazam: spectrogram peaks (time-frequency constellation)CRT: 6 channel residues.
+FeaturesShazam: spectrogram peaks (time-frequency constellation)CRT: 7 channel residues.
 Per-channel averages.
-Compact.MatchingHash-based constellation matching (patented)Coupling distance: sum of 6 differences.
+Compact.MatchingHash-based constellation matching (patented)Coupling distance: sum of 7 differences.
 O(1).
-No hash.NoiseRobust by design (peak detection), but patented methodL=11 absorbs noise.
-Same ECC property.
-Free from algebra.StorageConstellation hash + time offset per fingerprint6 integers.
-24 bytes per fingerprint.ComputeFFT + peak detection + hash computationModular arithmetic.
+No hash.NoiseRobust by design (peak detection), but patented methodmod-11 absorbs noise.
+Same error-detection property.
+Free from algebra.StorageConstellation hash + time offset per fingerprint7 integers.
+28 bytes per fingerprint.ComputeFFT + peak detection + hash computationModular arithmetic.
 No FFT.
 Integer only.Patent statusShazam (US7627477), Gracenote (US7174293), SoundHoundCC0.
 Public domain.
 Forever.

 Source code · Public domain (CC0)